On this webpage, you will find our advice and guidance for approaching the two written statements in the application.

 FAQs

-• How can I make my Written Statements stand out?
+How can I make my Written Statements stand out?

 Please rest assured that there is no secret formula for creating an outstanding Written Statement.
 Instead, compelling Written Statements typically share similar qualities.
 They are well-written, polished, and free of grammar or spelling errors.
 Additionally, they directly address the prompt and demonstrate a clear sense of purpose.
 It’s not necessary for the content of the essay to be groundbreaking.
-Each candidate brings something unique to the table, and the Written Statements provide students with the opportunity to express their own perspectives.
+Each candidate brings something unique to the table, and the Written Statements provide students with the opportunity to express their own purposes and perspectives.

-• I made an error in one of my statements.
+I made an error in one of my statements.
 Can I provide an updated document after my application has been submitted?

 We do understand mistakes happen.
 You are more than welcome to upload an updated document through your status checker.
 We will review the new material alongside what has been previously received.

-Note that when you complete your application and hit “submit”, the information contained in your application may not be altered or deleted in any way by you as an applicant or by us as an admissions team.
+Note that when you complete your application and hit submit, the information contained in your application may not be altered or deleted in any way by you as an applicant or by us as an admissions team.